JohnnySC/ZeroToHeroAndroidTDD/README.md

 task/034-increment solution on YouTube https://youtu.be/5-tOMITcnSY

-task/035-min-and-max soluton on YouTube https://youtu.be/zHCD0_uYNFg
+task/035-min-and-max solution on YouTube https://youtu.be/zHCD0_uYNFg

+task/036-remove-ui solution on YouTube https://youtu.be/h9LDhQXIR48